C. H. Waddington: Epigenetic landscape

 Waddington's epigenetic landscape is a metaphor for how gene regulation modulates development.
 Among other metaphors, Waddington asks us to imagine a number of marbles rolling down a hill.
 The marbles will sample the grooves on the slope, and come to rest at the lowest points.
 These points represent the eventual cell fates, that is, tissue types.
 Waddington coined the term chreode to represent this cellular developmental process.
 The idea was based on experiment: Waddington found that one effect of mutation (which could modulate the epigenetic landscape) was to affect how cells differentiated.
 He also showed how mutation could affect the landscape, and used this metaphor in his discussions on evolution—he emphasised (like Ernst Haeckel before him) that evolution mainly occurred through mutations that affected developmental anatomy.

 Genetic assimilation

 Waddington's genetic assimilation compared to Lamarckism, Darwinian evolution, and the Baldwin effect.
 All the theories offer explanations of how organisms respond to a changed environment with adaptive inherited change.

 Waddington proposed an evolutionary process, "genetic assimilation", as a Darwinian mechanism that allows certain acquired characteristic to become heritable.
-According to Navis, (2007) "Waddington focused his genetic assimilation work on the crossveinless trait of Drosophila.
+According to Adam Navis, (2007) "Waddington focused his genetic assimilation work on the crossveinless trait of Drosophila.
 This trait occurs with high frequency in heat-treated flies.
 After a few generations, the trait can be found in the population, without the application of heat, based on hidden genetic variation that Waddington asserted had been "assimilated".